 Communication also plays a crucial role in stakeholder engagement.
 Mishra, Boynton, and Mishra (2014) suggest that the right communication strategies could improve transparency and increase engagement.
 In particular, internal communication is very important to build employee engagement and enhance performance.
 It has been proved that the ability of leaders to communicate is directly related to improved employee engagement.
 Likewise, Christian, Garza, and Slaughter (2011) also found that transformational leadership and an effective leader-member exchange can also positively influence employee engagement.

 PPM is considered a management process in which managers execute management tasks in order to execute the process.
 These tasks lead to empowerment, intervention, and encouragement (Jonas, 2010).
-This underlines the importance role leaders have in driving the engagement and overall culture of the organization.
-Of course, directly addressing engagement, and culture, through a specific strategy is important, in the same way it is also important is incorporating organizational leaders, management processes and strategy making in order to drive the goals of the organization.
+This illustrates the important role leaders have in driving the engagement and overall culture of the organization.
+Of course, directly addressing engagement, and culture, through a specific strategy is important.
+In the same way, it is also important to incorporate organizational leaders, management processes, and strategy making in order to drive the goals of the organization.

-Employees are considered as company stakeholders, however, beyond employees, stakeholders include many more groups, and varying interactions with the firm.
+Employees are considered as stakeholders, however, beyond employees, stakeholders include many more groups and varying interactions within the firm.
 If companies treat stakeholders evenly, it contributes to firm performance.

 Keep in mind